MarcDiethelm/contributing/README.md

 ```

 - From your fork open a pull request in the correct branch.
 Target the project's `develop` branch if there is one, else go for `master`!
-- …
 - If the maintainer requests further changes just push them to your branch.
 The PR will be updated automatically.
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete
 your extra branch(es).

-And last but not least: Always write your commit messages in the present tense.
-Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.